 Why Bitcoin is More Useful Than Gold

 Many gold buffs ridicule the idea of Bitcoin having any resemblance to gold, however.
-Gold has undoubtedly stood the test of time, whereas Bitcoin is relatively new.
+Gold has undoubtedly stood the test of time, whereas Bitcoin is relatively new and untested, they say.

 Gold has always been the hedge against government printing, and many will store more value in gold as government printing presses continues to go brrrrr.